 A: This solicitation is made by mail on behalf of the Board of Directors.
 We will bear the entire cost of solicitation of proxies, including preparation, assembly and mailing of this Proxy Statement, the WHITE Proxy Card, the Notice and any additional information furnished to shareholders.
 Copies of solicitation materials will be furnished to banks, brokerage houses, fiduciaries and custodians holding shares of our Common Stock in their names that are beneficially owned by others to forward to those beneficial owners.
 We may reimburse persons representing beneficial owners for their costs of forwarding the solicitation materials to the beneficial owners.
 Original solicitation of proxies may be supplemented by telephone, facsimile, electronic mail or personal solicitation by our directors, officers or staff members.
 Other than the persons described in this Proxy Statement, no general class of employee of the Company will be employed to solicit shareholders in connection with this proxy solicitation.
-However, in the course of their regular duties, employees may be asked to perform clerical or ministerial tasks in furtherance of this solicitation.
 No additional compensation will be paid to our directors, officers or staff members for such services.
 We have retained Innisfree to act as a proxy solicitor in conjunction with the Annual Meeting.
-We have agreed to pay Innisfree up to \$500,000 plus reasonable out-of-pocket expenses for proxy solicitation services.
-Innisfree expects that approximately 35 of its employees will assist in the solicitation.
+We have agreed to pay Innisfree up to \$[•] plus reasonable out-of-pocket expenses for proxy solicitation services.
+Innisfree expects that approximately [•] of its employees will assist in the solicitation.
 The parties' engagement letter contains confidentiality, indemnification and other provisions that we believe are customary for this type of engagement.

-Our aggregate expenses, including legal fees for attorneys, accountants, public relations and other advisors, printing, advertising, postage, transportation, litigation and other costs incidental to the solicitation, but excluding (i) costs normally expended for a solicitation for an election of directors in the absence of a proxy contest and (ii) costs represented by salaries and wages of our employees and officers, are expected to be approximately \$1,600,000, of which \$1,300,000 has been incurred as of the date of this Proxy Statement.
+Our aggregate expenses, including legal fees for attorneys, accountants, public relations and other advisors, printing, advertising, postage, transportation, litigation and other costs incidental to the solicitation, but excluding (i) costs normally expended for a solicitation for an election of directors in the absence of a proxy contest and (ii) costs represented by salaries and wages of our employees and officers, are expected to be approximately (\bullet) , of which (\bullet) has been incurred as of the date of this Proxy Statement.